Learning to Solve PDEs on Neural Shape Representations: Method

 We progressively generate patches across $\mathcal{S}$, expanding outward from an initial (surface) seed so that coverage naturally propagates over the surface (similar to floodfill restricted to the surface).
 This strategy yields a family of overlapping patches whose union covers the entire band, while maintaining controllable redundancy.
 The degree of overlap is controlled by a spacing parameter in our patch-placement procedure, which determines how far each new center is placed from the previous ones while ensuring that adjacent band regions still overlap.
-Smaller spacing increases redundancy and overlap, whereas larger spacing yields sparser coverage.
-Increasing either improves robustness but adds computational cost.
-In our implementation, nearest-neighbor queries on $\mathcal{B}_{\mathcal{S}}$ and $\mathcal{S}$ are accelerated with a KD-Tree.
+Smaller spacing increases redundancy and overlap improving robustness but adds computational cost, whereas larger spacing yields sparser coverage.{, whereas larger spacing yields sparser coverage.
+Increasing either improves robustness but adds computational cost.}

 \paragraph{Coverage condition.} A potential issue arises from using a fixed number of neighbours $k$ to define each patch: for small grid spacing $\Delta x$ or large band width $\varepsilon$, some band points may lie too far from any surface center $p_i^c$, leading to incomplete coverage of the band $\mathcal{B}_\mathcal{S}$.
 This motivates us to seek a relation linking $\varepsilon$, $\Delta x$, and $k$.